romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

     // details for databaseURL are below
     databaseURL: process.env.DATABASE_URL,

-    // ssl and schema can be set here or as a databaseURL parameters:
+    // ssl and schema can be set here or as databaseURL parameters:
     ssl: true,
     schema: 'my_schema',